RaghavenderSingh/hyperlink-wallet-adapter/EXAMPLES.md

 # Examples

-This document provides comprehensive examples of how to use the `@hyperlink/wallet-adapter` library in various scenarios.
+This document provides comprehensive examples of how to use the HyperLink Wallet Adapter library in various scenarios.

 ## Table of Contents